MathieuNls/bug-taxonomy/06_analysis.md

 When combined, both ecosystem amounts in the following order $T2_{time}^4 > T4_{time}^1 \gg T1_{time}^3 \gg T3_{time}^2$.

 ### Comments
+[Wahab: The definition of these metric can be moved to the place where you introduced them.
+You have bullet point there that can be extended]

-The number of comments metric refers to the comments that have been posted by the community on the project tracking system.
+The 'number of comments' metric refers to the comments that have been posted by the community on the project tracking system.
 This third process metric evaluates the complexity of a given bug in a sense that if it takes more comments (explanation) from the reporter or the assignee to provide a fix, then the bug must be more complex to understand.
 The number of comments has been shown to be useful in assessing the complexity of bugs [@Zhang2013; @Zhang2012].
 It is also used in bug prediction approaches [@DAmbros2010; @Bhattacharya2011].